hipe/tmx/human/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

-of grammatical categories generally has `exponents` that are unique within that space, we can probably say more succinctly but still unambiguously, '"Welt" is a feminine german noun' -- that is, we do not need to state the name of the category explicitly, even though it is still there [#023].)
+of grammatical categories generally has `exponents` that are unique within that space, we can probably say more succinctly but still unambiguously, '"Welt" is a feminine german noun' -- that is, we do not need to state the name of the category explicitly, even though it is still there [#here.HG].)

 back to putting 'continuity' into our self-supporting ontology: if it's useful or fun, we can say that `continuity` is not just a category